 - Travel and accommodation: Participation in the conference is free of charge for you; you will need to take care of your own travel and accommodation arrangements.
 You will find the link for booking accommodation at special REConf rates here.
 Because this allocation of rooms is limited, please book your accommodation as far in advance as possible.

-- Speed Presentation: As last year, the day's presentations will once again be introduced directly after the opening keynotes.
+- Speed Presentation: As last year, the day's presentations will once again be introduced directly after the opening keynotes on 24/25 March 2020.
 Each speaker has one slide and exactly one minute to introduce their presentation to the conference delegates.
 This is very useful for delegates in deciding which presentations they wish to attend during the day; and a good opportunity for speakers to promote their presentation to conference delegates.